grantmd/spacetraders-mcp/README.md

 ## Features

 - **Agent Information Resource**: Access your agent's current information including credits, headquarters, faction, and ship count via the resource `spacetraders://agent/info`
+- **Ships List Resource**: View all your ships with detailed information including location, status, cargo, and equipment via the resource `spacetraders://ships/list`
+- **Modular Architecture**: Clean, extensible codebase that makes it easy to add new SpaceTraders API resources and tools

 ## Prerequisites